Kotlin/dokka/plugins/jekyll/README.md

 # Jekyll plugin

-Jekyll plugin adds the ability to generate documentation in `Jekyll flavoured Markdown` format.
+Jekyll plugin adds the ability to generate documentation in `Jekyll Flavoured Markdown` format.
 It supports both multimodule and multiplatform projects.

 Jekyll plugin is shipped together with Dokka Gradle Plugin, so you can start using it